npip99/cs-wiki/README.md

 ## Linux

+### Basics

+It was once said that there were three basic necessities for an operating system.
+An assembler, a filesystem, and a shell.
+With those three, you can do anything.
+An assembler turns assembly code into ELF files, so that you can write arbitrary programs.
+A filesystem so you can store data.
+And, a shell so that you can interact with the computer.
+One of the most common shells these days is called "bash".
+When a computer starts up, the first thing it does is read the harddrive and start some simple services such as the program that handles internet packets.
+Then, it opens up a shell so that you can type commands in.
+Nowadays, we have windowing GUIs so it looks prettier than a terminal, but once upon a time, that's the way it was.

 ### SSH

 ssh is a program that will open up a shell on another computer, securely (ssh = S_ecure SH_ell).
 A URL is something you already know about, eg, http://www.google.com.
 A URI is a superset of a URL.
 A URI has a syntax of the form `username:password@domain:port`.
 You can connect to an AWS instance with username ubuntu using `ssh ubuntu@IPADDRESS`, where it by-default figures out the port, and you type in the password.
 If a private key is being used for authentication, do `ssh -i mykey.pem username@IPADDRESS`